simphotonics/directed_graph/README.md

 ## Usage

-To use this library include [directed_graph] as adependency in your pubspec.yaml file.
+To use this library include [directed_graph] as a dependency in your pubspec.yaml file.

 The example below shows how to construct a graph.
 The constructor takes an optional edges map as parameter.
 Note: Several edges can be specified with one map entry.
 The key contains the vertex1 where the edges start